Wales Travel Guide

 The solution was rails, usually about 2ft apart, plied by steam engines and dinky rolling stock.
 The charm of these railways was recognized by train enthusiasts, and long after the decline of the quarries, they banded together to restore abandoned lines and locos.
 Most lines are still largely run by volunteers, who have also started up new services along unused sections of standard-gauge bed.

-Tickets are generally sold separately, but ten railways (including all those listed here) operate as The Great Little Trains of Wales (GLT: greatlittletrainsofwales.co.uk) and offer a Discount Card (£10; valid 1 year), giving you 20 percent off the cost of the return journey on each of the GLT railways.
+Tickets are generally sold separately, but The Great Little Trains of Wales offers a Discount Card giving you 20 percent off the cost of the journey on all of the Great Little trains of Wales steam train railways.

 Possibly more than any other part of Britain, Wales – the mid and west in particular – has become something of a haven for those searching for alternative lifestyles.
 Permanent testimonials to this include the Centre for Alternative Technology (CAT), near Machynlleth, now one of the area’s most visited attractions, and Tipi Valley, near Talley, a permanent community living in Native American tepees who run a regular public sweat lodge.